Sam Cooke, 1964

 - Post-Listening Talk about changes students want to see in themselves, in their communities, in their countries, or in the world.
 Structure the conversation with the activity below, for levels high beginning and up.
 This activity is highly recommended.
 Permission granted to duplicate for classroom use.

 - Post-Listening Read another story with the “change” theme.
-If you use the True Stories reading series, you could follow up with the story “The School and the Stamp” (Unit 16 in More True Stories), about a family who successfully fought to change the “Mexican school” policy in Southern California.
+If you use the True Stories reading series, you could follow up with the story “The School and the Stamp” (Unit 16 in True Stories 2), about a family who successfully fought to change the “Mexican school” policy in Southern California.